Skip to content

 Everyone we have encountered over our 2 year adventure with Craig and Streight has been so amazing!
 I never left wondering about anything.
 My son had expanders and then braces.
 Dr. Kiel at the South OKC location has been wonderful.
 She is thorough, patient and so sweet with my little guy.
 I appreciate her and all the staff members for all their help throughout his treatment!

 Response from the owner:Hi Shannon.
 Thank you for sharing your experience!
 It’s wonderful to hear that you and your son have had such a positive journey with our team.
-We’re dedicated to providing thorough and compassionate care, and it’s great to know that Dr. Kiel and the staff have made a lasting impression.
+We’re dedicated to providing thorough and compassionate care, and it’s great to know that Dr. Kierl and the staff have made a lasting impression.
 Your feedback is invaluable as we continue to strive for excellence in patient care.

 Anne L.